conan-io/docs/integrations/artifactory.rst

 Using Artifactory
 -----------------

-In Artifactory, you can create and manage as many Conan repositories as you like using :ref:`Artifactory CE
+In Artifactory, you can create and manage as many Conan repositories as you like.
-<integrations_artifactory_ce>` hosted locally in your network or with :ref:`Artifactory Pro or Enterprise
-<integrations_artifactory_pro_e>`.

 .. important::